Fields: Physical, Biophysical

 Infrared spectra of proteins reveals information about the alignment and strength of carbonyl bonds in the backbone of the amino acid chain and can be used to determine both secondary and tertiary structure.

-The four current projects ongoing in my lab are:
+Current projects ongoing in my lab are focused on: